DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Discussion

 \section{Discussion}

-\paragraph{Why \FAD?} While features like scalability and efficiency are self-explanatory, the reader may be interested in \emph{why} we wish to implement \FAD, especially given the care required to interpret to production systems.
-In short, \FAD makes expressing efficient algorithms easier~\citep{rush2023federated}.
+\paragraph{Why MapReduce AD?} While features like scalability and efficiency are self-explanatory, the reader may be interested in \emph{why} we wish to implement MapReduce AD, especially given the care required to interpret to production systems.
+In short, MapReduce AD makes expressing efficient algorithms easier~\citep{rush2023federated}.
 By way of analogy, AD has made the development of sophisticated neural network architectures significantly easier.
 Libraries can define the conceptually simpler forward-pass, and rely on AD to perform backpropagation.
 The result is often faster and less error-prone than hand-implemented gradient computations~\citep{baydin2018automatic}.

-FL algorithm development can see similar benefits.
-For example, Snippet \ref{snippet:fed_eval} contains a \FAX program used to compute the average loss over clients.
-By simply calling \texttt{jax.grad(federated\_loss)}, we immediately get a \FAX program that computes the average gradient over clients.
-With this, we can take an optimization step (e.g. using a library such as Optax~\citep{deepmind2020jax}) at the server, and immediately get the FedSGD algorithm from \citep{mcmahan2017communication}.
-Snippet \ref{snippet:fedsgd_as_grad} depicts exactly that, defining the entire FedSGD algorithm by pairing \texttt{jax.grad} with a gradient update.
+Algorithms that operate on partitioned data can see similar benefits.
+For example, Snippet \ref{snippet:parallel_maml} contains a \FAX program used to compute the average MAML loss over tasks, as in meta-learning.
+By simply calling \texttt{jax.grad(parallel\_maml\_loss)}, we immediately get a \FAX program that computes the average MAML gradient over tasks.
+Using this, we can easily write an algorithm that efficiently parallelizes the MAML algorithm.
+Snippet \ref{snippet:fedsgd_as_grad} depicts this, defining implementing a parallel MAML algorithm by simply pairing \texttt{jax.grad} with an SGD update step.

-Federated AD enables algorithms like federated hypergradient descent, and algorithms that learn how to weight averages across clients~\citep{rush2023federated}.
-Federated AD also preserves compatibility with privacy-preserving mechanisms such as differential privacy and secure aggregation~\citep{bonawitz2017practical}.
-While not all FL algorithms can be expressed directly via \FAD (including FedAvg, see~\citep{pmlr-v167-charles22a}), we believe an easy-to-use implementation of \FAD can accelerate algorithm development and research in FL.